Nonparametric testing of the dependence structure among points-marks-covariates in spatial point patterns: Background and notation

 \subsubsection{Variance correction}

 Both the requirement of rectangular observation window and the liberality of torus correction are serious drawbacks, motivating the introduction of the variance correction approach in \citet{MrkvickaEtAl2020}.
-In this strategy, the points which leave $W$ after the shift are discarded.
-In this way, no unwanted artifacts in the correlation structure of the data are introduced, but the number of points in each replication differs.
-This, in turn, influences the distribution of the test statistic -- most notably the variance.
-Hence the first two moments of the test statistic need to be standardized, bringing the vector $(T_0, T_1, \ldots, T_N)$ closer to exchangeability.
+In this strategy, the points that leave $W$ after the shift are discarded.
+In this way, no unwanted artifacts are introduced in the correlation structure of the data, but the number of points in each replication differs.
+This, in turn, influences the distribution of the test statistic, most notably the variance.
+Hence, the first two moments of the test statistic need to be standardized, bringing the vector $(T_0, T_1, \ldots, T_N)$ closer to exchangeability.